jundalisay/superblist/content/en/material/principles/part-2/chapter-05.md

 This division did not stop after those heavenly bodies were created.
 It still continues every millisecond.

 This now manifests as the expansion of the universe which is revealed by the cosmic red shift.

+{{< img src="/graphics/physics/expansion.jpg" alt="Expansion of the Universe" cap="Dark Matter and Dark Energy are unnecessary because they are accounted for by properties of spacetime" >}}

 It means that we are literally physically larger now than a moment ago.
 We are not able to perceive any change or difference because everything else is also getting larger.